Adult Religious Education

 Library

-As we return to our building, we are once again be able to peruse the library shelves and check books out!
+As we have returned to our building, we are once again be able to peruse the library shelves and check books out!
 We have a number of new books, not all of which are cataloged.

 On display for easy finding are four books donated by Mary Desmone and Steve Henry: